Travel One Brochure

-Certain hotels which offer central heating and / or air-conditioning in public rooms and / or bedrooms only operate the system at peak times in order to conserve energy (in Tunisia air-conditioning operates from mid June to mid September and in Malta it normally operates in the afternoon and at night).
+Certain hotels which offer central heating and / or air-conditioning in public rooms and/or bedrooms only operate the system at peak times in order to conserve energy (in Tunisia air-conditioning operates from mid-June to mid-September and in Malta, it normally operates in the afternoon and at night).
 Some hotels have centrally controlled units, while others have individual appliances in each room.
 Please note there may be a local charge for some bedroom appliances.

-Many hotels, especially in the Mediterranean, use solar power to heat their water supply but, of course, cloudy days, early mornings and late evenings means no sunshine which, in turn, means no hot water.
+Many hotels, especially in the Mediterranean, use solar power to heat their water supply but, of course, cloudy days, early mornings and late evenings mean no sunshine which, in turn, means no hot water.
 However, most hotels have a back-up system for heating water but, please note, not all.